yuxuanxc/tp/docs/UserGuide.md

 Format: `select-itinerary INDEX`

-* Selects the itinerary at the specified `INDEX`.
+* Selects the itinerary at the specified `INDEX` shown in the itinerary panel.
-* The index refers to the index number shown in the displayed itinerary list.
-* The index **must be a positive number** 1, 2, 3, …​

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 To go back to seeing the list of itineraries, use `list-itinerary`.